Edarath/test-repo/README.md

 Unity3d project repo
 =========

-This is a repo to store my game assets
+This is a repo to store game assets